Mark-a-Hamilton/Cyber-Care/Docs/vc-log.md

 Consider adding a visual onboarding map or contributor journey diagram in future sprints to complement the open-ended exploration model.

 ---
+****************

+**🧾 2025-08-24T20:37 BST**

+**Rationale:**
+Documented the conceptual roots and transformation of the Cyber Care model, tracing its evolution from legacy frameworks (OOPPs, SDLC) to a modular, ethical system designed for contributor empowerment and operational clarity.
+Key deliverables include:

+- Identification of foundational influences and onboarding pain points
+- Narrative draft in `Foundation.md` and/or `Mission.md`
+- Visual analogies illustrating the shift from theory to hygiene
+- Cross-links to `README.md`, `RoE.md`, and `Workflow.md` for continuity
+- Ethical framing to support teachable onboarding and client trust

+**Outcome:**
+This entry reinforces Cyber Care’s origin story as a transparent, modular framework.
+It supports contributor onboarding, client understanding, and audit-grade traceability—aligning with the platform’s ethical mission and operational clarity goals.

+---